-When preparing to run this engine, add 15-20 drops of smoke fluid through the MIDDLEsmokestack.
+-When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack.
 We recommend M.T.H.
 ProtoSmoke fluid (a small pipette of ProtoSmoke fluid is included).
 Do not overfill the unit or the fluid may leak out and coat the interior engine components.

-If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (Fig. 4) by turning to full Counter Clockwise Position).
+-If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (Full Counter Clockwise Position) located under the tender body.
 Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material.